billythegoat356/Kramer/README.md

 <br>
 your Python3 code easily and securely.
 It uses <a href="https://github.com/billythegoat356/Berserker">Berserker</a>'s obfuscation but in a more advanced way
 <br>
-making your code nearly impossible to be deobfuscated.
+making your code really hard to be deobfuscated.
 </strong>
 </p>
 <br>